josi4/solarnode-handbook/docs/users/datum.md

 	the **temperature** and **humidity** collected from **my weather station** at **1 Jan 2023 11:00 UTC**

-In this example datum description, we have all the comopnents of a datum:
+In this example datum description, we have all the components of a datum:

 | Datum component | Description |
 |:----------------|:------------|